sergiogordon/unitymdm-prod/docs/github-actions-setup.md

 ## Step 2: Configure GitHub Secrets

-You need to add two secrets to your GitHub repository:
+You need to add **five** secrets to your GitHub repository for the full build and deploy workflow:

 ### Navigate to Secrets